BulTTaeng/9657_StoneGame3/README.md

 ## What was the key point and the hard part?

-If cases dp[i-1] dp[i-3] dp[i-4] SK wins, That means whatever SK takes , the game will be same with i-1 or i-3 or i-4 stone game CY takes first turn.
+If cases dp[i-1] dp[i-3] dp[i-4] SK all wins, That means whatever SK takes , the game will be same with i-1 or i-3 or i-4 stone game CY takes first turn.

 Then CY can win the game.